department-of-veterans-affairs/vets-api/lib/flipper/README.md

 # Flipper

 ## Description
-Flipper is gem used for managing unreleased features in vets-api by placing features behind "feature toggles" that can be enabled/disabled via the Flipper UI in each environment.
+Flipper is a gem used for managing unreleased features in vets-api by placing features behind "feature toggles" that can be enabled/disabled via the Flipper UI in each environment.

 [Flipper Documentation](https://www.flippercloud.io/docs/introduction)
 [Flipper UI Documentation](https://www.flippercloud.io/docs/ui)